Ralph Jordan: Head football coaching career

 Prior to being hired as Auburn's head football coach in 1951, Jordan spent one season as an assistant coach of the Miami Seahawks of the All-America Football Conference in 1946, and then four years as an assistant at the University of Georgia.
 When he became head football coach at Auburn, he retained assistants Shot Senn (linemen), Joel Eaves (defensive ends), and Dick McGowen as head freshmen team coach, all former Auburn players who had assisted Jordan's predecessor, Earl Brown.
 Jordan also hired George L. "Buck" Bradberry (defensive backfield), Homer Hobbs (assistant line), Gene Lorendo (offensive ends), all former Georgia players, and Charlie Waller (offensive backfield).
-McGowen also served as Auburn's head baseball coach from 1951 to 1957.
-By 1957 Jordan led Auburn to the Southeastern Conference title and AP national championship.
+McGowen also served as Auburn's head baseball coach from 1951 to 1957, while Eaves had also doubled as head basketball coach since 1949 (a post he would hold until 1963).

+In 1957 Jordan led Auburn to their first Southeastern Conference title in school history, and their first outright conference title since winning the old Southern Conference in 1932.
+They were also crowned as national champions by the AP.
+However, the Tigers had been placed on probation after one of Jordan's assistants paid two high school recruits $500 each, and were thus ineligible for a bowl.

 In 1971, Jordan coached quarterback Pat Sullivan to the Heisman Trophy.
 The next year, Jordan's Tigers upset heavily favored, arch-rival Alabama in the Iron Bowl, a victory which became known as Punt Bama Punt.
-In 1973, the university renamed Cliff Hare Stadium as Jordan–Hare Stadium in Jordan's honor, the first stadium in the United States to be named for an active coach.
+In 1973, the university renamed Cliff Hare Stadium as Jordan-Hare Stadium in Jordan's honor, the first stadium in the United States to be named for an active coach.
 Reflecting Auburn's rise to national prominence under his watch, the stadium's capacity more than tripled during his tenure, from 21,600 when he returned to the Plains in 1951 to 61,261 when he retired.
 When Jordan retired after the 1975 season, he had amassed a record of 176–83–6 for a .675 winning percentage.